-Often when trying to describe a personal vision I was asked, “What do you want to do with your life?”
+Often when trying to describe a personal vision, I was asked, “What do you want to do with your life?”
 The one inquiring would then look at me with the expression that demands an instant answer.
-His or her eyes would be wide open glaring at every aspect of my uncomfortable being.
-His or her slight smile seems to say, “I know you are not going to be able to answer this question.
+Their eyes would be wide open, glaring at every aspect of my uncomfortable being.
+Their slight smile would seem to say, “I know you are not going to be able to answer this question.
 Gotcha!”

-By allowing my emotions to cloud my judgement, I immediately “leaped” to the conclusion that I am not good at what I do and should revisit my education.
+By allowing my emotions to cloud my judgment, I immediately “leaped” to the conclusion that I am not good at what I do and should revisit my education.
 I came to this conclusion because I struggle with grasping leadership and do not feel the sense of satisfaction that I am becoming an expert in this field.
-After reflection of the material I am learning and my life’s gifts, I realized that I AM good and the resulting doubt was product of the journey to becoming a good leader.
+After reflecting on the material I am learning and my life’s gifts, I realized that I AM good, and the resulting doubt was the product of the journey to becoming a good leader.
 Society grants leadership to individuals based on false criteria.
 We value one who has connections, “likes” everyone, and tells us what we want to hear.
 Since I am not this person, it is only natural for me to feel inadequate as a leader.
-However, reflecting on all leadership classes, I never once was taught that these are the fundamentals to great leadership.
+However, reflecting on all leadership classes, I never once was taught that these are the fundamentals of great leadership.
 Rather, they are the myth created through insecurities.

 Expanding and Clarifying Vision

-After examining my own personal visions I reviewed them to clarify what my true vision is.
-Reviewing the list and asking, “And what would that bring you?” over and over, allowed me to understand my true motivations.
+After examining my own personal visions, I reviewed them to clarify what my true vision is.
+Reviewing the list and asking, “And what would that bring you?” over and over allowed me to understand my true motivations.
 The visions I recorded were merely a method to achieve these motivations.
-After repeated (and repeated) refinement, I concluded that my personal vision is to obtain fulfillment, spirituality, security, and sense of accomplishment while contributing to others’ lives.
+After repeated (and repeated) refinement, I concluded that my personal vision is to obtain fulfillment, spirituality, security, and a sense of accomplishment while contributing to others’ lives.

-Developing a plan to get there is my next essential step in achieving my vision.
-Now that I challenged my mental model blocking my will to continue, developing a plan will propel me forward providing momentum to continue ready to face the next challenge.
+Developing a plan to get there is the next essential step in achieving my vision.
+Now that I challenged my mental model, blocking my will to continue, developing a plan will propel me forward, providing momentum to continue ready to face the next challenge.

 Examining my thinking awakened me and cleared the muddled subconscious thoughts constraining forward momentum.
-I deduced that I have a strong lack of trust which, in turn, distorts what I “hear”.
+I deduced that I have a strong lack of trust, which, in turn, distorts what I “hear.”
 During my conversation and interaction with my manager, I was attempting to strengthen my relationship with my manager.
 A week earlier, I pushed back regarding an issue that I felt was important.
-While pushing back, I was straight forward saying, among other things, “That answer is not acceptable.”
-My tone and conviction showed how important this topic is to me but in a corporate environment, could be construed as insubordination.
-I later recognized that my push back was unlike other conversations we had in the past.
+While pushing back, I was straightforward, saying, among other things, “That answer is not acceptable.”
+My tone and conviction showed how important this topic is to me, but in a corporate environment, it could be construed as insubordination.
+I later recognized that my pushback was unlike other conversations we had in the past.
 In order to be able to speak freely, my manager and I needed to visit how we communicate with one another, creating ground rules for effective communication.

 Even with good intentions, I failed to completely strengthen our communication.
-Rather, I held back my true feelings about the topics discussed because I do not fully trust her intentions and what might follow.
-This mistrust prevented me from openly communicating my feelings and we were unable to form the intellectual partnership needed to truly propel our team to greatness.
-Unfortunately, until we experience high performing teams within our management, our sales team will never experience a high performing team.
+Rather, I held back my true feelings about the topics discussed because I did not fully trust her intentions and what might follow.
+This mistrust prevented me from openly communicating my feelings, and we were unable to form the intellectual partnership needed to truly propel our team to greatness.
+Unfortunately, until we experience high-performing teams within our management, our sales team will never experience a high-performing team.

-To best align my values with those of my company I found it important to find common values that contribute to the success of both me and my company.
+To best align my values with those of my company, I found it important to find common values that contribute to the success of both the company and me.
 To do so, I looked at my work environment, leader conversations, published materials, and company actions.
 This was helpful to me because it outlined that even though our number one values do not align, we do, however, hold a lot of values in common.

-Both, my company and I, highly value reputation.
-I find myself extremely passionate about my own reputation and, whenever threatened, I fight to maintain and improve my reputation.
+Both my company and I highly value reputation.
+I find myself extremely passionate about my own reputation, and whenever threatened, I fight to maintain and improve my reputation.
 I recognize this because I become extremely defensive and angry when my reputation is challenged.
 On the flip side, my company works hard to be recognized as the leader in our industry.
 We are very careful what advertising we use.
 Competitors often directly challenge each other in advertising.
-My company, however, makes a strong effort to not disparage the competition.
+My company, however, makes a strong effort not to disparage the competition.
 We, instead, value pointing out our differences and why we believe we are better.
-We also hold very high standards on our appearance.
+We also hold very high standards for our appearance.
 Only recently did we change our dress code to a more business casual look.
 We valued the professional appearance a shirt and tie invokes.
 We also are meticulous regarding store appearance.
 The standard is that it looks new every day.
-Our CEO demonstrated this when he climbed a ladder to change a light bulb citing “It is important to me.”
+Our CEO demonstrated this when he climbed a ladder to change a light bulb, citing, “It is important to me.”

 © 2013 Bradley Hughes